rapidsai/deployment/source/tools/kubernetes/dask-helm-chart.md

 - 1 x Dask scheduler
 - 3 x Dask workers that connect to the scheduler (scalable)

-This helm chart can be configured to run RAPIDS by providing GPUs to the Jupyter server and Dask workers and by using container images with the RAPIDS libraries available.
+This helm chart can be configured to run NVIDIA CUDA-X libraries by providing GPUs to the Jupyter server and Dask workers and by using container images with the libraries available.

-## Configuring RAPIDS
+## Configuring the Helm chart

-Built on top of the Dask Helm Chart, `rapids-config.yaml` file contains additional configurations required to setup RAPIDS environment.
+Built on top of the Dask Helm Chart, the `rapids-config.yaml` file contains additional configurations required to set up the environment.

 ```yaml
 # rapids-config.yaml